 Most Promising New Invention

-Collaborators Catherine Gebhart, Ph.D., Varun Kesharwani, Ph.D., recognition as the inventors of the “Most Promising New Invention” of 2018.
+Collaborators Catherine Gebhart, Ph.D., Varun Kesharwani, Ph.D., earned recognition as co-inventors of the “Most Promising New Invention” of 2018.

 They developed a test that detects four types of human herpes virus.
 Their approach also minimizes the risk of false negatives.